-If you chose better financial habits, then keep reading to learn a few tips to paying off your credit card debt (especially if your card is still recovering after the holiday season).
+If your New Year's resolutions included better financial habits, keep reading for some very simple tips to paying off your credit card debt (especially if your card is still recovering after the holiday season).

 1. Don’t fret

 You are not alone.
 Every day, millions of Aussies choose to put expenses on their credit card, and there is nothing wrong with that.

 However, now is the time to stop spending on your credit cards.
 The easiest way to do that is to take them out of your wallet, hide them in a draw or simply leave them at home.
 Make them as hard to access as possible, so that you won’t be tempted.